M-Hamza380/House_Price_Prediction/README.md

 # Multiple Linear Regression, Ridge, Lasso, ElasticNet, and Stochastic Gradient Descent

-A simple and explanatory repository for predicting home prices using Multiple Linear Regression with Stochastic Gradient Descent.
+A simple and explanatory repository for predicting home prices using Different Regression Models and Stochastic Gradient Descent.

 ## Introduction

-This repository addresses a regression problem: predicting home prices.
-We employ the Multiple Linear Regression algorithm with Stochastic Gradient Descent to build a predictive model.
+This repository addresses multiple regression problems: predicting home prices.
+We employ the Multiple Linear Regression algorithm, Ridge, Lasso, and ElasticNet with Stochastic Gradient Descent to build a predictive model.
 This README provides an overview of the project, its objectives, and the steps taken to accomplish them.

 ## Project Overview